bambooforest/IntroDataScience_Spring_2022/5_data_visualization/README.md

 represented in many different ways in tables, e.g., [see here](https://r4ds.had.co.nz/tidy-data.html).)

-To create tidy data, there are three rules you must follow (Wickham and Grolemund 2016):
+To create tidy data, there are three rules you must follow (Hadley Wickham and Grolemund 2016):

 1. Each variable must have its own column.
 2. Each observation must have its own row.